We often work with photographers, filmmakers and other professionals who rely on portable storage media such as SD Cards on a daily basis.

 Don’t carry them lose in your pocket!
 A small, inexpensive wallet will keep them protected and is far less easy to lose, drop or misplace.

 Transfer the Data away from the Card ASAP

 Many cameras and devices have Wi-Fi functionality built in, this means you can quickly transfer any photos, videos, and other files onto your phone.
 This means that if you’re out and about, you don’t need to wait until you’re back at the office before transferring all the files off the SD Card.

 There is a risk that something could happen to the card or the device it’s in before you’re able to access the data, so creating a copy as soon as possible is very good practice.

 Remember that SD Cards are a Single Point of Failure

-That set of photographs from last week’s event that you’ve been putting off editing for a few days is valuable data that can’t be easily replaced.
+Think about that set of photographs from last week’s event that you’ve been putting off editing for a few days.
+It is valuable data that can’t be easily replaced.

 Transferring data away from your SD Card should be done at the earliest available opportunity and cards should never be “filed away” full or stored inside a device for long-term storage.

 Have a system for checking in and out SD Cards

 If you have a lot of these tiny storage devices and several members of staff, it could be worthwhile designing a system for checking in and out SD cards for each use.